Solving Sudoku puzzles

 end

-The code in the above cell adds 81 constraints (9 digits for each of the 9 subgrids) to the model, ensuring that each 3x3 subgrid contains all digits from 1 to 9 without repetition.
-This is how we fulfil the third rule of Sudoku puzzles.
+The code in the upstream cell adds 81 constraints to the model (9 digits for each of the 9 subnets), ensuring that each 3x3 subnet contains all the digits from 1 to 9 without repetition.
+This is how we fulfill the third rule of Sudoku puzzles.

 for i in 1:9